CompleteBlenderCreator/06-Fluffy-Bunny-Original/README.md

 + Learn where leaves are placed on the tree.
 + How to get it looking more like a tree at the base.

+### 36 Depth Of Field Using Cycles
++ Let's make this scene even better
++ Add in a Camera effect called depth of field
++ Pretty easy using cycles
++ Learn better control of tracking

 ### 99 End of Section 6 Wrap Up

 Mikey talks through the end of section wrap up.